SAP-docs/btp-integration-suite/docs/ISuite/50-Development/define-a-local-script-step-03b32eb.md

     > -   In tab *General*, you can edit the name of the Script step shape.
     >
     > -   In tab *Processing*, you can choose *Select* to browse for a script file.
     >
+    > -   The *Script Function* field on the *Processing* tab holds the name of the script function you want to call.
+However, if the function has the default name (`processData` for both Groovy and JavaScript) you can leave the field empty.
+    >
     >     You can add external jar files using the *Resource* view.
 You can then invoke functions from these external jar files in the script.
 You can also upload a script from your computer using *Upload from File System*.